 Nevada has enacted legislation to end prison gerrymandering.
-It is one of nine states that will count incarcerated people at home for redistricting purposes in the 2020 redistricting cycle.
+It is one of ten states that will count incarcerated people at home for redistricting purposes in the 2020 redistricting cycle.

 Nevada - Campaign Archive

 The U.S. Census Bureau counts incarcerated people where they are confined not where they are from.
 Using these counts to draw state and county legislative districts enhances the weight of a vote cast by people who live near prisons at the expense of everyone else in the state or county.